 The 10 Best Peppermint Oils

 This wiki has been updated 39 times since it was first published in August of 2015.
 According to its many proponents, peppermint oil is an all-natural and drug-free cure-all, as well as great for aromatherapy and massages.
 It can be used for headache and nausea relief, as an antiinflammatory, to soothe digestive and stomach problems, to cure dandruff, and even to fight bad breath.
 In the home, it works to repel pests and as a safe, nontoxic cleaner.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes